 The last standing wooden oil derrick in BC, painstakingly reconstructed using metal components from abandoned oil wells in the Flathead Valley.

-The last standing wooden oil derrick in BC towers over the Chamber of Commerce & VIC at the western entrance to Fernie.
+The last standing wooden oil derrick in BC towers over the Fernie Chamber of Commerce & Visitor Centre at the east entrance to Fernie.
 It has been preserved as a memorial to the area’s resource heritage, a welcome to visitors, and a visible landmark for residents returning home.

 The metal components used to construct the Fernie Derrick are from Akamina #1, the first oil well drilled in BC in 1907 by the Royal Canadian Oil Company.
 The components were also used for Akamina #2 in 1908 before being moved to Fernie and rebuilt on the present site in 1984 following a salvage mission by Dave Yager.